-Based on the Preliminary RD, the following utilities will be required for operation of the ERH system:
+The following utilities will be required for operation of the ERH system:

 - Electricity

 - Water

 - Sewer

 - Natural gas

 Duke Energy maintains overhead electrical power along Mills Gap Road and along the eastern property border and fence.
 Electrical connections from Duke Energy's system will be made to the ERH system for powering the equipment (PCUs, treatment units, controllers, etc.).
 The electrical connection will include a 'drop' from Duke Energy's distribution network to new supply poles equipped with appropriate transformers, as well as connections from the supply poles to the power control units (PCUs) and treatment system.
 The PCUs provide electricity to the electrodes.